Get

 How to Train Your Cat to Get Along with Your Dog

-Whether your dog and your cat have known each other for years or met yesterday, both tend to be territorial creatures who will likely compete for favorite spots in your house and your heart.
+Whether your dog and your cat have known each other for years or met yesterday, both can be somewhat territorial creatures who will likely compete for favorite spots in your house and your heart.
 You should make sure your dog and cat have separate, quiet spaces where they can go when they’re tired of each other.
-This is especially important for your cat, who may prefer to rest on elevated surfaces such as on top of their cat tree where they feel isolated in a good way.
+This is especially important for your cat, who may prefer to rest on elevated surfaces, such as on top of their cat tree, where they enjoy their own privacy.

 If your animals are new to each other, don’t force the new relationship.
-It could take months before they’re fully adjusted, but it will happen.
+It could take months before they’re fully adjusted, and they require time, patience, positive reinforcement, and supervision.
 At worst, they’ll learn each other’s boundaries and tolerate each other.
 In the best-case scenario, however, they’ll be lifelong friends.

 You should always introduce new animals as gradually as possible to reduce stress.
 Let your dog sniff a blanket from your cat and vice versa before they see each other to familiarize their scents.
 You might even house them in separate rooms for a few days while everyone becomes acclimated to the new smells.
-When they do meet, let them sniff each other.
-Animals have their own way of sorting things out, and generally, if the cat was there first, they’ll lay down the law for your dog from the beginning.
-If the dog was there first, you’ll need to make sure that they’re not being aggressive towards the cat, so your feline doesn’t feel threatened.
-As long as both parties feel safe, they’ll learn to get along over time.
+When they do meet, the first introductions should only be visual, with the dog on a lead.
+Eventually, when they get used to each other’s presence while remaining calm, with the dog still being leashed, let them sniff each other if that is something they are attempting to do.
+Do not force any part of their interactions.
+As long as both parties feel safe, they’ll learn to at least tolerate each other over time.
+A necessary requirement before even considering introducing them is a well-socialized dog who is comfortable and friendly around cats, not overly bouncy, and certainly not aggressive towards cats.
+The younger the animals are, the higher the chances of a successful introduction.

 You can always call an animal trainer or animal behaviorist for advice.
-If you adopted your new pet from a shelter, they’re usually happy to help and might even let you bring both to a safe room in the shelter for a guided meeting.
+If you adopted your new pet from a shelter, they’re usually happy to help and will have the necessary information about your new pet in terms of socialization and behavior around other animal species.
+Most importantly, respect your animals’ preferences and never force them to interact if they are not enjoying it or choosing it themselves.

 divider cat faces oct 2024